Join Adel Players

-Our Secretary, Bernard, would love to hear from you and would meet you to give you a warm welcome, show you around, introduce you to some members and answer any questions that you may have.
+Our Secretary, Pat, would love to hear from you and would meet you to give you a warm welcome, show you around, introduce you to some members and answer any questions that you may have.

 Don't forget, we were all new to the group at some stage and so we know it can feel a bit bewildering!

 All members of Adel Players must join the Adel War Memorial Association, in order to use the facilities that the AWMA provides.
-You can use the form at the foot of this page but anyone interested in joining is advised to talk to Bernard (details as above) first so that he can explain more about the group and arrange introductions.
+Anyone interested in joining is advised to talk to Pat (details as above) first so that she can explain more about the group and arrange introductions.

-The annual fee for an AWMA adult individual member for (as at 2014-15, check for
+The annual fee for an AWMA adult individual member (as at 2020-21, check for

-The small additional annual subscription to join the Adel Players drama group is £36 (under 65s) or £23 (over 65s).
-As we are a section of the AWMA, we get our rehearsal and performance facilities free of hire charges, in lieu of which we donate the profits from our productions to the Association.
+The additional annual subscription to join the Adel Players drama group is £36 (under 65s) or £23 (over 65s).
+As we are a section of the AWMA, we get our rehearsal and performance facilities free of hire charges, in lieu of which we donate profits from our productions to the Association.